a2meiyap/team-6-decision-support-system/README.md

 2. If there are any parameters that you don't want to take into consideration (e.g. Age), select the variable(s) under the Additional Preprocessing Section
 3. View the user input parameters that you've selected in the generated table and confirm that they are correct
 4. Configure training parameters (i.e. validation dataset size, random seed value) to alter model bias and accuracy
-5. Understand the outputted factor that has the most significant impact on your grades and make use of that in your upcoming tests
+5. Understand which factors impact your grades (both negatively and positively) via the Feature Importance graph and make use of that information in your upcoming tests
 6. Receive your expected grade!
 7. Play around with the side bar parameters to figure out what you can do to improve your score